iraprabhu05/Spotify-Playlist-Analyzer/README.md

 # **🎧 Spotify Playlist Analyzer**

-A sleek web app that lets you analyze your Spotify playlists and uncover insights about your music taste, top artists, and listening patterns — all wrapped in a stunning UI.
+A sleek web application for analyzing Spotify playlists and uncovering insights about music taste, top artists, and listening patterns.

 ---